-When I finally made it to the apartment, I ran up the stairs, hugged Cathy quickly, grabbed her overnight case and we jumped onto the car for the return trip to the hospital.
-At least now there were two of us praying out loud in the car, and I was not quite as frightened because we were together.
-I know that I made the round trip in record time, although I wasn’t marking the exact minutes.
-In all of the trips I made to Charity Hospital over the next 4 years, I don’t recall ever seeing that facility appear to me as a place of personal safety and peace, like it did that night in 1965 on our one month (and two day) wedding anniversary.
+As we began the trip back to the hospital I told Cathy, “I’ll drive but we both can pray.”
+At least there were two of us praying out loud in the car, and I was not quite as frightened because we were now together.
+I know we made the return trip in record time.
+In all of the trips I made to Charity Hospital over the next four years, I don’t recall ever seeing the huge hospital as a place of personal safety and peace like it did that night in 1965 on our one month (and two day) wedding anniversary.